Excellent Realistic (Contemporary) Fiction Books for Kids

 Focused by Alyson Gerber

-Clea is a chess-loving girl who gets distracted easily (except when she hyper-focused on chess) and it’s becoming a problem, especially in school but also with friends.
-She’s resistant to do the testing her parents want, refusing to believe she could have ADHD.
+Clea is a chess-loving girl who gets distracted easily (except when she hyper-focused on chess.)
+She’s resistant considering that she could have ADHD.
 But blurting out things and living with regret, she feels like she’s not in control.
 As she learns more about her brain, she realizes that she can figure out strategies to help her keep focused.
 Readers who don’t have ADHD will get a glimpse into the way this kind of brain works.
-It is exactly like what my oldest daughter who has ADHD tell me it’s like with thoughts bouncing all over the place.
-Important and insightful.

 Song for a Whale by Lynne Kelly